Genez-io/genezio/README.md

 # Features

-- 👩‍💻&nbsp; Write your backend code in Javascript or Typescript.
+- 👩‍💻&nbsp; Write your backend code in Javascript, Typescript or Dart.
 - 🪛&nbsp; Deploy your backend in no-time on a serverless infrastructure.
 - 🖼️&nbsp; Host your frontend on the genezio infrastructure.
 - 🪄&nbsp; A magically-generated SDK to call your server functions from the client (supported languages: JS, TS, Swift, Python, Dart).